felixlinker/ifc-rv-thesis/README.md

 File/Folder             | Description
 ----------------------- | -----------
-`README.md`             | You are reading this file `trace-bmc.template`    | Template file that holds commands for nuXmv to run proofs; words written in `[...]` should be replaced
-`trace.ps1`             | PowerShell-script that runs proofs, e.g. invokes `cpp` and handles templating `model/min-rv.smv`      | The actual model `model/partial/`        | Other auxiliary proofs and helper files `thesis/`               | The thesis written in LaTeX
+`README.md`             | You are reading this file `trace-bmc.template`    | Template file that holds commands for nuXmv to run proofs; must be preprocessed with `pyexpander` `trace.ps1`             | PowerShell-script that runs proofs, e.g. invokes `expander3.py` and handles templating `model/min-rv.smv`      | The actual model `model/partial/`        | Other auxiliary proofs and helper files `thesis/`               | The thesis written in LaTeX